jldupont/pygcloud/feature_policy.md

 # Additional Considerations

 * Consider the capability to decouple policing from deployment in order to uphold `separation of concerns` governance.
 A way to support this is to decouple infrastructure code & deployment in a separate project from application code.

+* Consider policing "as-is" services in a project